 Please go to UAA's Authorization by State website for information about licensure or certification in a state other than Alaska.

 - Complete the Admission Requirements for Associate Degrees.

 - U.S. citizens must present verification of U.S. citizenship before beginning any flight or airplane simulator training.
 The following three methods are acceptable: an unexpired U.S. passport, an original or raised seal official copy of birth certificate, or an original or raised seal official copy of Certificate of Naturalization.
-Non-U.S. citizens must register and receive approval from the Transportation Security Administration before beginning any flight or simulator training.
-Please contact the Aviation Technology Division (ATD) Office for information.
+Non-U.S. citizens must register and receive approval from the Transportation Security Administration (TSA) before beginning any flight or simulator training.
+Please contact the Aviation Technology Division (ATD) for information.

 - Military pilots may petition to have appropriate curriculum requirements awarded based on FAA pilot certificates held on a case-by-case basis.

 - Students in this associate degree are encouraged to have an additional focus of study outside of aviation.

 - Once enrolled in any flight training course (courses where the student is receiving flight training) at UAA, students are required to complete the course requirements within 12 months from the date of registration.
 Failure to do so will be considered unsatisfactory progress and will result in a failing (F) grade in that registered flight course.
 If a student receives a failing grade in a flight training course, the course may be repeated.